-- Candidates must have a minimum of 90 semester hours from an accredited college or university annotated on an official transcript prior to enrollment into the program, along with an approved plan for degree completion. - Applicants with a four year degree must submit an official transcript (from the Institution's Registrar's Office through the State Education Office) confirming graduation. - Achieve a General Technical Aptitude Test (GT) score of 110 or higher on the ASVAB. - Commissioning must occur before 42 years of age (this is not waiverable). - Soldiers enlisting under the OCS option with no prior service must be able to graduate Basic Combat Training before their 35th birthday.
+- Candidates must have a minimum of 90 semester hours from an accredited college or university annotated on an official transcript prior to enrollment into the program, along with an approved plan for degree completion. - Applicants with a four year degree must submit an official transcript (from the Institution's Registrar's Office through the State Education Office or an Officer Strength Manager) confirming graduation. - Achieve a General Technical Aptitude Test (GT) score of 110 (not waiverable) or higher on the ASVAB. - Commissioning must occur before 42 years of age. - Soldiers enlisting under the OCS option with no prior service must be able to graduate Basic Combat Training before their 35th birthday.
 Soldiers with Prior Service must complete all commissioning requirements before their 42nd birthday. - Candidates must sign an Officer Service Agreement. - Candidates must provide proof of citizenship (naturalized or by birth).
-US citizenship is required for commissioning. - For information on testing procedures, contact your State ESO. - For information on application procedures, contact your chain of command or local recruiter.
+US citizenship is required for commissioning. - For information on testing procedures, contact your State ESO. - For information on application procedures, contact your chain of command, local recruiter, or an Officer Strength Manager at 717-861-6001.